 - Renault Clio

-You usually have the courtesy car for as long as your car is being repaired.
+You'll usually have access to a courtesy car for as long as your car is being repaired.

 How do I get courtesy car insurance cover?

-You usually get courtesy car cover as part of a comprehensive car insurance policy.
+The good news is that this type of cover is sometimes included as part of a comprehensive car insurance policy.
 While many insurers offer this as standard, some let you add it on at an extra cost.

 - A tick if courtesy car cover is included in the policy